 You’ve been invited to be a bridesmaid in your best friend’s wedding, and you know what that means: bachelorette party.
 It is by far the most fun of the bridal party’s duties, but it can also be one of the priciest.
 Even if you’re not heading out of town (and thereby skipping flights, hotels, cars, and restaurants), the cost of planning can still add up when you throw in dinner, drinks, transportation, and décor.
 So who foots this growing bill?
-We turned to the experts to help break down who pays for the bachelorette party.
+We're breaking down who pays for the bachelorette party.

 Traditionally, the only person who doesn’t pay for the bachelorette party is the bride.
 Especially for an in-town party that’s a single night out instead of a weekend away, the bridesmaids and other guests will often chip in to cover the bride’s share, as well as cover their own costs.
 That’s one upside to heading out on the town with a bigger group.
 Of course, this depends heavily on the wishes of the bride and the group as a whole.

 For a destination bachelorette bash, however, that rule doesn’t usually apply.
 Since there’s travel and lodging involved, plus multiple meals out, the bride will also contribute to help cover the expenses.
 You may all decide to treat the bride to one night on the town, but she’ll have to take out her wallet to cover that hangover brunch the next day.